7:00 am to 12:00 pm

 Do my Vatican tickets include access to St. Peter's Basilica?

-Not all Vatican tickets include access to St. Peter's Basilica if not specifically mentioned.
-In that case, you will have to purchase tickets that specifically include access to the basilica.
+Not all Vatican tickets include access to St. Peter's Basilica.
+You would have to specifically book tickets that include St. Peter's Basilica access.

 Do Vatican tickets include skip-the-line access?

 Yes, your Vatican tickets do include skip-the-line-access.
 With this, you get fast-track access to Vatican Museums and the Sistine Chapel without having to wait in long lines.